tanvibhayani/Jobtex-Portal/README.md

 🔑 Admin Panel

-Access the admin dashboard here:
+Access the admin dashboard here:👉 Admin Login
-👉 Admin Login

 ⚠️ Use only authorized credentials to login.
 Admin panel allows posting, editing, and managing job listings and applications.